 Despite all that, they often have the best value you’ll find from the right U.S. airports, like that sub-$100 flight from Miami to Mexico City you see at the top of this post.
 That’s worth doing for a long weekend!
 I can often find flights less than $150 (no checked bag) from my Guanajuato home to the USA.
-They fly from 10 U.S. airports, including Orlando, the most recent addition.
+They fly from 10 U.S. airports, including Orlando.
 They also have good rates within Mexico.
 I once flew them with my family from Mexico City to Puerto Escondido.
 The flights came out to be about $20 each more than the very long bus ride would have been.

 It doesn’t end there either.
 Interjet also flies to Costa Rica, Cuba, Guatemala, Colombia, and Peru.
 You could in theory go from New York City to South America on this airline—probably for less than you’d spend on any of the less pleasant big 3 U.S. options.